The university of tulsa Online Blog

 The Most Important Leadership Skills for Nurses

 For many, nursing is more than a job — it’s a calling.
-Nurses often treat patients during the most difficult periods of their lives, and the way they approach their work can make all the difference in patients’ experiences.
-To provide quality care, nurses rely on supportive and knowledgeable leaders dedicated to creating a workplace culture that encourages nurses and provides them with the resources they need to succeed.
+Nurses often treat patients during difficult times, and the leadership environment they work in can improve their experiences.
+To provide quality care, nurses rely on supportive and knowledgeable leaders dedicated to creating a workplace culture that supports clinical excellence and provides staff with the resources they need to succeed.

 Leadership skills for nurses can be developed through training and experience.
-By pursuing an advanced degree, such as a Master of Science in Nursing , nurses can set themselves up for success by honing the skills they need to pursue leadership roles in nursing.
+By pursuing an advanced degree, such as a Master of Science in Nursing (MSN), nurses can hone the skills they need to pursue leadership roles across diverse care settings.

 Core Nursing Leadership Skills